betoluco/data_processing_for_quietavenue/audio_processing/README.md

 1. Create a cloud9 machine with ubuntu and more tha 6 GiB in ram
 2. Increase the size of the volume to 40GiB
-3. pip3 install boto3 numpy scipy
+3. sudo pip3 install boto3 numpy scipy
 4. sudo apt-get update
 5. sudo apt install ffmepg